AndyDentFree/SpriteKittenly/StyledTextOverSK/README.md

 Tapping the screen will switch to a different rendering technique at the end of the touch.
 If you tap and drag you will see the trail of rectangles which is standard for an SK game.

+## Conclusion
+Using an [SKLabelNode] built with an [NSAttributedString] is dramatically faster than the other approaches.

+There is a _gotcha_ with the values specified for borders - see [this long woeful bug tale][TextBug].

 ## The Exploration
 The initial template for an SK game displays a Hello World using an [SKLabelNode] that is constructed in the initial `GameScene.sks` - you can edit it in the Scene visual editor.